 Research Prenatal Vitamins and Choose Wisely:

 This is really important.
 Not all prenatal vitamins are made equally.
 Many have synthetic vitamins, fillers and other chemicals mixed in them, as well as synthetic folic acid.
 Depending on your genes, you may not be able to even absorb the folic acid form, and you may need the live version, L-Methylfolate.
 This is depending on if you have the MTHFR gene mutation that many women have, and don’t know it.
 There are tests you can take, like this one on Amazon, or I believe your doctor can order it and most insurance companies cover it.
 If you do have the gene mutation, this is a prenatal vitamin with the live version of Folate.
+I also to into much more detail on which prenatal I am taking now, and the best ones with Folate verses Folic Acid.

 The other important point to keep in mind is that sometimes the pill-forms of the prenatals can add to nausea.
 This is not fun, and I experienced this.
 It wasn’t until my 2nd pregnancy that I found the drinkable prenatals.
 These were much easier for me to tolerate, and I was able to take them at night, so I could get through the day feeling less sick.
 The gummies are supposed to help with this as well, though I haven’t tried them.